Archives for April 2010

 And it’s not just the law; social education should also be emphasised imo, and that’s another long story.
 To simply put it, have the actresses done enough to protect themselves?
 And how many aspiring youngsters would still be willing to enter the industry despite knowing the not-so-hidden fact about this matter.

-Japanese actress-singer Erika Sawajiri, 24, has confirmed on her official site regarding recent rumours on her (broken) marriage status [via Japan-zone]…
+Japanese actress-singer Erika Sawajiri, 24, has confirmed on her official website about recent rumours on her (broken) marriage status.
+Translation via Japanzone…

 “I wish to formally state that I, Sawajiri Erika, have decided to divorce my husband, Takashiro Tsuyoshi, and we are in talks under the auspices of my family.”

-The actress is returning into showbiz lately since her hiatus in 2007 following her infamous black-face-attitude incident in which she showed disrespect to elder actors and the media during a press conference.
+The actress is returning into showbiz from her hiatus since 2007.
+She was in self-exile after being disrespectful to elder actors and media during a press conference; and respect is everything in Japan.

-Sawajiri has been missing in action since the divorce statement was made on April 27.
-While Takashiro has expressed his shock about the turn-of-event as they were still together celebrating Sawajiri’s 24th birthday earlier this month.
+Meanwhile, her husband has expressed shock about the turn of event as they were still celebrating Sawajiri’s 24th birthday together earlier this month.
+Life is full of twist.